WebKit/explainers/DeclarativeWebPush/README.md

 We will engage the standards community to coordinate on small-to-moderate changes to [RFC 8030](https://www.rfc-editor.org/rfc/rfc8030), [Push API](https://w3c.github.io/push-api/), [Notifications API](https://notifications.spec.whatwg.org/), and the [Badging API](https://www.w3.org/TR/badging/).
 Our goal is to retain full backwards compatibility with the current Push API.
 Any amendments will live along side it (or integrate directly into the appropriate sections).

 The spec changes proposed below are the ones we know to be necessary starting points but are by no means exhaustive.
-While our experimental implementation is near complete, we know the scope will increase once details are being ironed out in the various specs and with more stakeholders involved.
+We expect the scope will increase once details are being ironed out in the various specs and with more stakeholders involved.

 ## RFC 8030 - Generic Event Delivery Using HTTP Push